SunlayGGX/Storm/README.md

 - **Storm-ModelBase**: This module is the base for each module and provides an abstraction layer with interfaces and input/output objects.
 This allows modules to work together without directly referencing each other.
 - **Storm-Physics**: This module is responsible for initializing and managing Physics computations.
 - **Storm-Profiler**: This module provides some profiling data.
 It does not intend to replace Visual Studio built-in tool nor any other external library.
 But it provides a convenient way to register times, speed, ... and display it directly inside Storm application UI (or logging).
+- **Storm-Safety**: This module is to provide some watchers to improve the safety of the application like freeze and memory watching.
 - **Storm-Script**: This module is to abstract the scripting language used by the engine.
 For now, the scripting language is lua.
 - **Storm-Serializer**: This module is to handle serialization of data to make real-time replay, for example.
 - **Storm-Space**: This module is responsible to optimize and process the space partitioning of any data existing inside the virtual world.